jonnor/ESC-CNN-microcontroller/report/report.md

 an error, and then update the parameters in order to attempt to reduce this error.
 This iterative process is illustrated in \ref{figure:training-inference}.

-Example of such a iterative training process is Gradient Descent of Neural Networks, described in chapter `TODO: ref gradient descent`.

 ![Relationship between training system and the predictive model being trained. \label{figure:training-inference}](./img/training-inference.png)

 *Hyperparameters* are settings (parameters) used in the training process that